amiitt001/Lost-Found/README.md

 Note: If you previously built or deployed the app while using a `VITE_GEMINI_API_KEY`, that key may be embedded in the published JS.
 If your key was exposed, rotate it immediately and stop using client-side env vars for secrets.

+If you deploy the frontend to a static host (e.g. Vercel) and the server API is hosted separately, set the `VITE_API_BASE` env var for the frontend build to point at your API origin (for example `https://api.example.com`).
+If the API is deployed alongside the frontend under `/api`, no extra configuration is required.

 ## Firebase setup (optional)

 1. Copy `.env.local.example` to `.env.local` and fill in your Firebase values.